List of accolades received by David Lynch

 Lynch whilst his television debut, with the ABC mystery-horror series Twin Peaks (1990–1991) which earned five Primetime Emmy Award nominations for its first season alongside a win for Golden Globe Award for Best Television Series – Drama.
 He was nominated for Outstanding Directing for a Drama Series and Outstanding Writing for a Drama Series.
 Lynch made a prequel film Twin Peaks: Fire Walk with Me (1992) and revival series Twin Peaks: The Return (2017).
 Indeed, the surreal and in many cases violent elements to his films have earned them the reputation that they "disturb, offend or mystify" their audiences.

 In the course of his career, Lynch has received multiple awards and nominations.
 Amongst these are three Academy Award nominations for Best Director, and a nomination for Best Adapted Screenplay.
 He received the Academy Honorary Award from the Academy of Motion Picture Arts and Sciences in 2019.
-Lynch has twice won France's César Award for Best Foreign Film, as well as the Palme d'Or and Best Director Prizes at the Cannes Film Festival and a Golden Lion award for lifetime achievement at the Venice Film Festival.
+Lynch has twice won France's César Award for Best Foreign Film, as well as the Palme d'Or and Best Director Prizes at the Cannes Film Festival and the Golden Lion for Lifetime Achievement at the Venice Film Festival.

 The French government has awarded him the Legion of Honour, the country's top civilian distinction, honoring him first as a Chevalier in 2002 and then as an Officier in 2009; Lynch was also awarded the key to the city of Bydgoszcz, Poland.
 In 2017, Lynch was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.